1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Esophageal Manometry

-You can take steps to reduce symptoms and improve how your body handles food:
+You can do something to minimize symptoms and to have your body better process food:

-These simple habits can reduce the risk of food impaction and discomfort.
+These are the basic habits that could be taken to mitigate the risk of food impaction and discomfort.

 Conclusion